MercersKitchen/Algorithms/README.md

 ---

-Algorithms contain the following sections,
+Algorithms contain the following sections ...
 - Triggers
 - Data to work on
 - produce at least one result
-- terminate after successful measure
+- terminate after successful measure'
+Make sure to identify each one in your code

 Building Algorithms requires "Divide & Conquer" Concept
 - Build something small that does part of what you want